Risk Return Ratio – Risk Reward Ratio Explained

 Summary Loss: $40

-So, traders need to analyze the winning rate and risk-reward ratio to make the best conclusion.
+So, traders must analyze the winning rate and risk-reward ratio to conclude the best.
 See the minimum winning rate for each risk-reward ratio below:

 Free Risk-reward calculator: